 Taking control of your sexual health can be messy, weird and exciting—and it’s made even more complicated because we live in a sex negative culture with little real sex education.

 Sexual health includes a lot of different parts.
 In honor of Sexual Health Month, I want to talk about an important part of sex and sexual health that even comprehensive sex education usually ignores: pleasure.
 Here are 5 important things you should understand.

 1. Sexuality is a constant exploration.

 Sexuality is a big, complex thing made of lots of moving parts—who you’re attracted to, what turns you on, what you’re curious about, what your boundaries are, and more.
 Just like how your taste in food changes over time, your sexuality will change—it’s a constant work in progress.
 Give yourself permission to explore this new way to think about yourself and your body.

 This means getting to know your body as a source of pleasure.
 Figure out what feels good: When/If you touch yourself, where does touch feel good?
-What movements?
-What pressure?
+What movements and pressure?
 What do you think about when you’re turned on?

 The things that turn you on can have just as much to do with context as where and how you’re being touched.
 Some people find it hard to enjoy sex when they’re stressed out, or don’t trust the person they’re with.
 Figuring out what you need to really experience pleasure is an important part of exploring your sexuality.